-Yellow Fever is a disease that is caused by a virus that is spread to humans by the bite of an infected mosquito.
-This disease is found in tropical and subtropical areas of the world, primarily South America and Africa.
+Yellow fever is a disease that is caused by a virus that is spread to humans by the bite of an infected mosquito.
+This disease is only found in tropical and subtropical areas of the world, primarily South America and Africa.
 Therefore, only US residents that travel to these foreign countries are at risk for the disease.
+Yellow fever can be a fatal in approximately 20-50% of people that develop severe symptoms.